 Written by a psychologist in her pyjamas (Emma Williams, Co-Investigator in Psychology)

-Blog 1: taking the first step.
 When I first learned about the chance to take part in a transdisciplinary project working with participatory arts researchers and practitioners to learn more about autistic girls, I was simply excited by the challenge.
 After all, how difficult could it be for me to work in the transdisciplinary interspace?
 Surely I am already more than half way there.
 I do a lot of qualitative research, so already feel like an outsider in Psychology much of the time.

 Well, just over 18 months into the endeavour I can fairly say it has been much, much more difficult than I anticipated at the outset.
 I am slowly realising that I am only at the beginning of what is going to be a very effortful, albeit fascinating and educational, journey.
 The biggest lesson so far, that I am deeply, deeply encultured as a psychologist in ways I wasn’t even consciously aware of when I first took up the challenge of the project.